memfault/interrupt/_drafts/faster-builds.md

 ### Optimizing Header Includes and Dependencies

-This section goes into how to clean up and optimize dependencies between your source files and headers.
+This (large) section goes into how to clean up and optimize dependencies between your source files and headers.

 #### Large Files = Problem